 When I first tried The Grand Viglas Paté, I was intrigued by the new taste and look of the red stuff that came with it.
 As I had no idea what it was and how it should be eaten, I spooned it on top of the patéed bread.
-Only later did I find out the dark red, tangy-sweet garnish was an onion marmalade.
+Only later did I find out that the dark red tangy-sweet garnish was the red onion marmalade.

-Store the jars in a cool, dark place.
-Once opened, refrigerate it and use the jar contents within two weeks.
+- Store the jars in a cool, dark place.
+Once opened, refrigerate and use the contents of the jar within two weeks.

-The amounts stated in the recipe yielded two jars (of different size) of the marmalade.
-I’m looking forward to trying it plain on my bread, or to pair it with our cheeses.
-Hopefully my family will also appreciate it with their meat.
+The amounts stated in the recipe yielded two jars (of different size) of the golden looking marmalade.
+I’m going to try it plain on my bread, or to pair it with our cheeses.
+The marmalade can also be used to garnish cold meats and patés.